gitHu6-newb/FoldingAtAltitude/README.md

 5. Top middle, click the blue UPGRADE button [fig 4](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_4.gif)

-6. Chose the Free option for a suppport plan: the No Technical Support [fig 5](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_5.gif) <br>
+6. Chose the Free option for a suppport plan: the "No Technical Support" [fig 5](https://encouragingcleanamazonprchase.s3-us-west-1.amazonaws.com/azupgr/fig_5.gif) <br>
   Then click on "Upgrade" in the lower left <br>
   You might still see the Upgrade button at the top after you just upgraded, so just ignore it.
 Time to request more quotas.

 ### [Req quota increase](#azure-guide)
-We are just a couple CPU threads short of our ideal to fold with 2 P100's to burn through the $200 within 30 days, so we're going to ask for a tad more, which Azure usually grants.
+We are just a couple CPU threads short of our ideal to fold with 2 P100's to burn through the $200 within 30 days if you are lucky enough to have consistently low pricing, so we're going to ask for a tad more, which Azure usually grants, just so that option is readily available should you need it.

 7. Click the hamburger and select the very bottom option (MS calls these 'blades') "Help + support"